-Apiculture in Slovenia is, in stark contrast with many other European countries, beekeeping in Slovenia is considered as a sub-sector of animal production, rather than plant production.
-While pollination is important in every agriculture, only 5 - 6 % of cultivated plants in Slovenia require pollination.
-There are more than 200.000 managed honey bee colonies recorded in Slovenia's 20.000 km2 surface - density of 10 colonies/km2 - it is the bee products (honey, pollen), queen bees, swarms and apitourism are main source of income rather than offering services of pollination.
+Factography In contrast with many other European countries, beekeeping in Slovenia is considered as a subsector of animal production, not plant production.
+The pollination is naturally important in every agriculture, but there are only 5 - 6 % of crops and cultured plants in Slovenia that require pollination.
+With more than 200.000 registered colonies on 20.000 km2 surface - density of 10 colonies/km2 - it is the bee products (honey, pollen), queen bees, swarms and apitourism are main source of income rather than offering services of pollination.